Extract (film)

-Extract is a 2009 American comedy film written and directed by Mike Judge.
-It satirizes the working conditions of a company from the perspective of the owner, rather than the employees.
-It stars an ensemble cast featuring Jason Bateman, Mila Kunis, Kristen Wiig, and Ben Affleck, with J. K. Simmons, Clifton Collins Jr., and Dustin Milligan.
+Extract is a 2009 American comedy film written and directed by Mike Judge, about the owner of a small flavor extract company balancing problems at work and in his home life.
+The film stars an ensemble cast featuring Jason Bateman, Mila Kunis, Kristen Wiig, and Ben Affleck, with J. K. Simmons, Clifton Collins Jr., and Dustin Milligan.

-The film is said to be Judge's companion piece to Office Space.
-It was filmed in Los Angeles and set in the world of an extract factory where it was shot in an actual water bottling plant south of Los Angeles, in the City of Commerce.
-Judge relied on his own knowledge of the industrial world having actually worked in a factory.
+Judge described Extract as his companion piece to Office Space (1999), being focused on the boss's perspective rather than the workers'.
+The director relied on his own knowledge of the industrial world having actually worked in a factory, and much of the film was shot in a working water bottling plant in City of Commerce, California.

+Extract was theatrically released in the United States on September 4, 2009.
 It received generally positive reviews from critics and grossed $10.8 million worldwide against a budget of $8 million.
-Extract was theatrically released in the United States on September 4, 2009.

 Plot

 Joel Reynolds is the owner and founder of Reynolds Extract, a flavoring extracts company.
-Although his business is successful, his marriage lacks passion.
+Although his business is successful, his marriage to Suzie lacks passion.
 He is also often accosted by his annoying neighbor, Nathan.
-One day, a series of mishaps occur at the extract factory, resulting in an employee, Step, losing a testicle.
+One day, a series of mishaps at the factory lead to employee Step losing a testicle.
 Cindy, a con artist, reads a news story about the accident.
 Hatching a get-rich-quick scheme, she gets a temporary job at the factory, manipulating Joel into giving her more information about Step.
-She also begins a series of petty thefts from her co-workers, who openly accuse each other of the thefts.
+She also begins to commit petty thefts from her co-workers, who openly accuse each other of the thefts.
 Although Step initially decides not to sue the company, he changes his mind after a meeting with Cindy, which she sets up in order to meet and flirt with him.
 Under Cindy's influence, Step hires attorney Joe Adler.

-Joel, mistaking Cindy's manipulations for genuine attraction to him, entertains the idea of an affair with her; however, he still loves his wife and wants to avoid actions that would leave him with regrets later.
-While visiting his friend Dean and complaining about his situation, Dean suggests that Joel hire a gigolo to seduce his wife, so that Joel can then have a guilt-free "revenge" affair.
-Joel initially balks at the idea; but, after his judgment is impaired after ingesting a ketamine tablet that Dean mistakenly told him was Xanax, Joel agrees.
-The friends hire Brad to seduce his wife, Suzie, into an affair, while posing as the pool cleaner.
+Joel believes Cindy's manipulations are genuine attraction to him, and entertains the idea of an affair with her; however, he still loves his wife and wants to avoid actions that would leave him with regrets later.
+While visiting his friend Dean and complaining about his situation, Dean suggests that Joel hire a gigolo to seduce Suzie, so Joel can then have a guilt-free "revenge" affair.
+Joel initially balks at the idea, but he agrees after his judgment is impaired due to ingesting a ketamine tablet that Dean mistakenly told him was Xanax.
+The friends hire Brad to seduce Joel's wife into an affair, while Brad is posing as the pool cleaner.
 The next morning, Joel sobers up, realizes what he has done, and tries to stop Brad from going to his house; by then, Brad and Suzie have already begun an affair.
 Brad falls in love with Suzie and wants to run away with her.
 After smoking marijuana with Dean and his friend Willie, Joel attempts to call Cindy but soon realizes that he is calling Willie's number.
 Just then, Cindy walks into the apartment.
 Willie discovers Joel's intentions and punches Joel in the face.